AdobeDocs/experience-platform.en/help/rtcdp/destinations/braze-destination.md

 1. Click **[!UICONTROL Create destination]**.
 Your destination is now created.
 You can click **[!UICONTROL Save & Exit]** if you want to activate segments later, or you can select **[!UICONTROL Next]** to continue the workflow and select segments to activate.
 In either case, see the next section, [Activate Segments](#activate-segments), for the rest of the workflow.

-## Activate Segments {#activate-segments}
+## Activate segments {#activate-segments}

 See [Activate profiles and segments to a destination](activate-destinations.md#select-attributes) for information about the segment activation workflow.

-## Field Mapping {#field-mapping}
+## Field mapping {#field-mapping}

 To correctly send your audience data from [!DNL Adobe Experience Platform] to the [!DNL Braze] destination, you need to go through the field mapping step.

-Mapping consists of creating a link between your XDM schema fields in your Adobe Experience Platform account, and their corresponding equivalents from the target destination.
+Mapping consists of creating a link between your [!DNL Experience Data Model] (XDM) schema fields in your [!DNL Platform] account, and their corresponding equivalents from the target destination.

 To correctly map your XDM fields to the [!DNL Braze] destination fields, follow these steps: